Effects and Coeffects in Call-By-Push-Value (Extended Version): CBPV and coeffects (Version 2: Resource Tracking)

+Because the operational semantics does not include any rules for evaluating $ \mathop{\lightning} $, we can conclude that $ 0 $-marked variables are never used by the operational semantics.
+Furthermore, there are no assumptions about the structure of $ \mathop{\lightning} $ values, so we can discard them during computation.

-\subsection{Translation soundness}
+\subsection{Translation Soundness}

 As with effects, we explore the translation of coeffect-aware CBN and CBV $\lambda$-calculi to CBPV.
-The type-and-coeffect system that we consider as the starting point of our translation is adapted from the simple type system of \citet{weirich:graded-haskell} and is similar to the system developed by \citet{abel:icfp2020}.
-As in our CBPV extension with coeffects, the source type system is parameterized by a preordered semiring structure of coeffects and combines the typing context with $\gamma$, a vector of coeffect annotations that describe the demands on each variable.
-The differences between this source language and the related work are minor: the most significant one is that this system is syntax directed, instead of having a separate rule for weakening the coeffect vector.
+As in our CBPV extension with coeffects, the source type systems are parameterized by a preordered semiring structure of coeffects and combine the typing context with $\gamma$, a vector of coeffect annotations that describe the demands on each variable.